Open Neural Network Exchange: Framework interoperability

-Allow developers to more easily move between frameworks, some of which may be more desirable for specific phases of the development process, such as fast training, network architecture flexibility or inferencing on mobile devices.
+Enable developers to move machine learning models between different frameworks, which may be used at different stages of the development process, such as training, architecture design, or deployment on mobile devices.

 Shared optimization

-Allow hardware vendors and others to improve the performance of artificial neural networks of multiple frameworks at once by targeting the ONNX representation.
+Provide a common representation that can be used by hardware vendors and other developers to apply optimizations to artificial neural network models across multiple machine learning frameworks.

 Contents

-ONNX provides definitions of an extensible computation graph model, built-in operators and standard data types, focused on inferencing (evaluation).
+ONNX provides definitions of an extensible computation graph model, built-in operators and standard data types, focused on inferencing (evaluation)..
+The container format is Protocol Buffers.

 Each computation dataflow graph is a list of nodes that form an acyclic graph.
 Nodes have inputs and outputs.
 Each node is a call to an operator.
 Metadata documents the graph.
 Built-in operators are to be available on each ONNX-supporting framework.

+ONNX models can be trained in a single framework, such as PyTorch or TensorFlow, and then exported to ONNX.
+This format allows models to be transferred from the training framework to other environments for testing or deployment.
+Once a model is in ONNX format, it can be executed in different runtime systems or on various hardware platforms, such as GPUs or specialized AI accelerators.
+Using a common format enables the same model representation to be used across multiple systems and frameworks.